CBD oil sold in the EU is safe to administer to your dog. Here’s everything you need to know before you begin.

 Tips on Choosing the Right Dog Friendly Hemp Oil

-Even though hemp and CBD oil products or CBD gummies may be suitable for humans, which doesn’t mean it’s OK to use on your dog.
+Even though hemp and CBD oil products may be suitable for humans, which doesn’t mean it’s OK to use on your dog.
 Here are a few pro tips about selecting a suitable CBD or hemp based oil for your dog.
 Remember, we want the dog to be healthy and happy, without exposing them to any potentially toxic compounds.

 Tip 1: Opt for Full/Broad Spectrum CBD or Hemp Oil